rbisdorff/Digraph3/docSphinx/tutorial.rst

      Epistemic determination    :  0.230
      Bipolar-valued equivalence : +0.165

-In :numref:`BachetRanking` Line 22 above, we may observe that the *Bachet* scores lead eventually to a ranking result that is again slightly better correlated  with the given outranking relation than the previous *NetFlows* ranking (+0.715 versus +0.638).
+In :numref:`BachetRanking` Line 20 above, we may observe that the *Bachet* scores lead eventually to a ranking result that is again slightly better correlated  with the given outranking relation than the previous *NetFlows* ranking (+0.715 versus +0.638).

-To vizualize the ranking consensus between the *Copeland*, the *NetFlows* and the *Bachet* ranking results, we can use the :py:class:`transitive.RankingsFusionDigraph` class.
+To vizualize the ranking consensus between the *Copeland*, the *NetFlows* and the *Bachet* ranking results, we can use the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class.

 .. code-block:: pycon
    :name: RankingConsensus